playwright-community/jest-playwright/README.md

 ### jestPlaywrightDebug

 This helper function provide you ability to run specific tests in `debug` mode.
-It will run test in `headless` mode.
+It will disable `headless` mode.
 You can find more information [here](https://github.com/playwright-community/jest-playwright/issues/216)

 ```js